esmero/archipelago-deployment/docs/ubuntu.md

 ## Prerequisites

-- At least 10 Gbytes of free space (to get started)
+- At least 15 Gbytes of free space (to get started.
+NLP container uses a bit more.
+Sorry!)
 - Some basic Unix/Terminal Skills
-- 2-4 Gbytes of RAM (4 Recommended)
+- 2-8 Gbytes of RAM (8 Recommended)
 - Install Docker if you don't have it already by running:

 ```shell